saswatakumardash/Shopify-Insights-Fetcher/README.md

 The current UI is rendered by FastAPI with Jinja2.
 For a pure static site, copy `app/templates/index.html` as `index.html` and replace `endpoint` URLs with your deployed API base.
 Alternatively, use the ready-made static UI at `site/index.html` and set the API base from the UI (stored in localStorage).

+### Vercel

+Two options:
+1) Host the static UI only
+  - Create a new Vercel project, select the repo, set the root directory to `site/`.
+  - Build/Output: no build needed; output directory is `site/`.
+  - After deploy, open the site and set the API Base to your API (Render/EC2/Docker, etc.).

+2) Serverless FastAPI (advanced)
+  - Use a FastAPI serverless adapter (e.g., Mangum/ASGI adapter) and Vercel’s Python serverless functions.
+This requires restructuring into `api/` with an entry for Vercel.
+Not included in this repo by default to keep the app simple and portable.
+  - Recommended: Deploy the API as a container (Render/Fly.io/EC2) and point the Vercel static UI to that API.

 ## License

 MIT